Search

 Source: Gov.Scot

-If you buy an additional property worth over £40,000, you’ll also have to pay the Additional Dwelling Supplement (ADS).
-ADS is charged at 6% of the total purchase price of the property if you entered the transaction on or after 16 December 2022.
-The previous rate of 4% is payable on transactions that commenced prior to this date.
+If you buy an additional property worth over £40,000, you may have to pay the Additional Dwelling Supplement (ADS) on top of the standard LBTT.
+ADS is charged at 6% of the total purchase price of the property.

 Stamp duty rates in Wales

-If you buy a property in Wales, you may need to pay Land Transaction Tax (LTT).
+If you buy a property in Wales, you may need to pay Land Transaction Tax (LTT), the Welsh equivalent of stamp duty.

 The table below shows the current LTT rates for buyers in Wales that have been in place since 10 October 2022.